diablodale/dp.docs/docs/_max/attributes/pipeline.md

 3. Host computer waits 33ms (poor estimate of 30 Hz frame rate)
 4. 1 picosecond before 33ms, the sensor has new data "beta"
 5. Host computer samples the sensor and gets new data "beta"
-6. What happens to 33ms old data "alpha"? :thinking:
+6. What happens to 33ms old data "alpha"? 🤔
 7. Host computer waits 33ms
-8. Host computer samples the sensor and finds no new data :no_entry_sign:
+8. Host computer samples the sensor and finds no new data 🚫
 9. 1 picosecond later, the sensor has new data "zeta"

 ## async